 How to Pick The Right Trade Job for You

-Matching your strengths to the skills required in different trades can help you find a path that feels both natural and rewarding.
+Matching your strengths to the skills required in the different trades can help you find a path that feels natural and still pays well.
 To get started, you can take our free 1-minute trade jobs quiz to discover which roles align with your personality and abilities! 👇

 Don’t stop there.
-Explore different trades you’re interested in through job fairs (like the Washington Women in Trades Fair), free or low-cost short courses through course providers like Coursera, informational interviews with real-world insights like you’ll find on our YouTube, TikTok, and Instagram, volunteering, or shadowing professionals on the job.
-These steps can help you make an informed and confident decision about your future career.
+Explore different trades you’re interested in through job fairs (like the Washington Women in Trades Fair), free or low-cost short courses through course providers like Coursera, informational interviews with real-world insights on platforms like YouTube and Instagram, volunteering, or shadowing professionals on the job.
+Any of these steps will help get a better feel for what to expect in your chosen area.

 Starting a Career in Skilled Trades

-To successfully kick off your trade career, start where you are.
-If you’re still in high school, you can actually start there – really!
+If you’re still in high school, you can actually start there, seriously!
 As we learned from some of our past interviews, many trade workers actually started trade programs while in high school through half-day technical and trade schools that also accounted for high school credit.

 If you’re out of high school, no worries.
 You can start from here too.
 Use resources available to you, such as the guide you’re reading now and the Explore The Trades website, to find apprenticeships, programs, and license requirements for the trade job you’re interested in.